impatient/gemsToJar/README.md

 Possible future improvements:

+  * Include gradle wrapper so this will just work
   * Choose which version of JRuby to download.
   * Make gems.properties respect versions.
   * Add support for making a runnable jar that will run the gem requested.